kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Module2_Exercises.md

 ### 2.1 Set Operations (6 points each)

-**Question 2.1.1**: TechCorp's executive team wants to identify high-investment departments for strategic planning.
-Using set operations, create a report that shows:
+**Question 2.1.1**: Using set operations, create a report that shows:
-- All TechCorp departments that either have a budget > $500,000 OR have employees with average BaseSalary > $75,000
+- All d.DepartmentName names that either have a budget > $300,000 OR have employees with average BaseSalary > $70,000
-- Use UNION to combine these two investment criteria
+- Use UNION to combine these two conditions
-- Show department name, location, and the reason (high budget or high salaries) why it was included
+- Show d.DepartmentName name and the reason (budget or BaseSalary) why it was included
-- This helps TechCorp understand where they're making significant investments in talent and operations

 **Question 2.1.2**: Find employees who work on projects with the same status as their department's primary focus:
 - Use INTERSECT to find the overlap between employee project statuses and some business rule